nwheels-io/NWheels/CONTRIBUTING.md

 ### Development on Linux and macOS

 We are looking forward to migrating to Visual Studio Code.
-This will allow development on either Windows, Linux, or macOS.
+This will allow development to be done on Linux and macOS.

 Currently, the following features are missing in VSCode, stopping us from migrating right away: